syncfusion-content/ej2-angular-docs/ej2-angular/grid/state-management.md

 ## Restore initial Grid state

-In the Syncfusion<sup style="font-size:70%">&reg;</sup> [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component, restoring the grid to its initial state reverts all changes.
+In the [Angular Data Grid](https://www.syncfusion.com/angular-components/angular-data-grid) component, restoring the grid to its initial state reverts all changes.
 This is useful for returning the grid to original settings, removing applied filters, sorting, or column reordering.

 The following steps describe the process of resetting the grid to its initial state, even when the [enablePersistence](https://ej2.syncfusion.com/angular/documentation/api/grid#enablepersistence) property is enabled.